 All of these events are free and open to the public — and represent highlights of the festival.
 Check back soon for more details about these events and many others that are free and open to the public and to family audiences.

 ARTS FIRST is Harvard's annual showcase of student and faculty creativity.
-Produced by the Office for the Arts, with support from the Board of Overseers of Harvard College, the festival is a public event with many free performances and activities for Harvard and community members of all ages.
+Produced by the Office for the Arts, with support from the Board of Overseers of Harvard University, the festival is a public event with many free performances and activities for Harvard and community members of all ages.